exclamaforte/diode/devops/DEPLOYMENT.md

 ## Overview

-The diode project consists of 4 separate Python packages:
+The diode project consists of 2 separate Python packages:

-1. **`torch-diode`** - All code and models.
+1. **`torch-diode`** - Full package with all code and models.
 Self registers into Inductor upon import.
-2. **`torch-diode-lib`** - All code and models.
+2. **`torch-diode-lib`** - Library package with all code and models.
 Does not register into Inductor.

 ## Deployment Scripts